DELIVERING THE FINEST. TO THE FINEST IN THE WORLD.

 The Wolseley Hospitality Group acquired the site in July 2003 and its restoration and renovation was overseen by David Collins Architects.
 The Wolseley opened in November 2003

-The City of London Location
+The City of London: Location and raising the bar

 Like the original Wolseley Mayfair, TWC is located in an iconic flagship 1920s building.
 Situated on King William Street close to Monument Square, on the busiest 5 ways intersection in London’s Square Mile, home to the world’s financial district.